Creating Custom Return Rules in ReturnZap

 Each rule can have a single condition or multiple conditions.
 If a rule contains multiple conditions, those conditions can apply using AND logic or they can apply using OR logic.

-An effect is the outcome of a rule.
-When the conditions of a rule are true, the effect will be enforced on the return.
+An action is the outcome of a rule.
+When the conditions of a rule are true, the action will be enforced on the return.

-For example, the effect of a return could be:
+For example, the action of a return could be:

 - Set a restocking fee of 10%